Transport Planning & Optimisation

 - Project timeframe

-- Summary of information required from potential bidder
+- Summary of information required from a potential bidder

-The information required should obviously include details about the contractor and their capabilities, and confirmation of their willingness to tender and capability to undertake it.
+The information required should naturally include details about the contractor and their capabilities, and confirmation of their willingness to tender and capability to undertake it.
 You should also request case studies and information about similar operations to yours that they support.
-If the information and data you supplied is detailed enough budget costs could be requested.
+If the information and data you supplied are detailed enough, indicative budget costs could be requested.
 The budget costs will give a comparison against current in-house costs and help validate the business case and steer the strategy.

 Collate and assess the information supplied from the contractors and identify your tender list.
 At this point you are not selecting the contractor you will award a contract to, but those contractors who would be capable of doing the job if they put in a competitive tender in the next stage.
 Your RFI approach is narrowing the field and reducing timewasting at the next stage.

-The Tender Creation - The tender process is not only about you selecting the best contractor it is also about making the contractor to want to work with you.
-Contractors can spend a lot of money and use a lot of resource responding to tenders.
-You want them to be very interested in you and to put their “A Team” onto their response.
-It is not something you can insure but clear concise, complete tender documents supported by data with the assumptions to be used where data is unavailable stated goes a long way.
-It shows you are serious, have thought the process through, and done your best to assist them respond without them wasting time asking for clarification, further information, or having to make their own assumptions.
+The Tender Creation - The tender process is not only about you selecting the best contractor it is also about making the contractor want to work with you.
+Contractors can spend a lot of money and use a lot of resources responding to tenders.
+You want them to be very interested in you and to put their “A-Team” onto their response.
+It is not something you can ensure but clear concise, complete tender documents supported by data with stated assumptions to be used where data is unavailable goes a long way.
+It shows you are serious, have thought the process through, and have done your best to assist them in responding without them wasting time asking for clarification, further information, or having to make their own assumptions.

-The accuracy of a transport tender response in terms of the calculated resource requirement and its cost is directly proportional to the quality of the delivery data and parameters included in the tender.
-The information pack should include not only historical delivery or collection data but also all the applicable restrictions and parameters and assumptions to ensure:
+The accuracy of a transport tender response in terms of the calculated resource requirement and its cost is directly proportional to the quality of the delivery data, parameters and statements included in the tender.
+The information pack should include not only historical delivery and collect data but also all the applicable restrictions, parameters and prescriptions to ensure:

 - A level playing field by limiting divergence between respondents due to assumptions made.

-- Given that there will always be a level of inaccuracy in any resource requirement calculation; the errors are though consistent amongst all respondents.
+- Errors are consistent amongst all respondents given that there will always be a level of inaccuracy in any resource requirement calculation.

 Below is a guide of data requirements for transport and distribution modelling.